 Exclusive Kayo Sports Cricket World Cup features

-Live stream the 2019 Cricket World Cup on Foxtel Now
+Live stream the England vs New Zealand Cricket World Cup final on Foxtel Now

 Foxtel Now is the live streaming alternative to the traditional Foxtel cable TV service that has been in the market for decades.
 It does have an optional $99 set-top box option for those who want it (self-installed), but is predominantly accessed via an app or website portal.

 Foxtel Now shows almost all the same content as Kayo Sports, as well as some additional Sky Racing channels and Eurosport.
 However, it doesn't have any of the futuristic UI design elements, the mini matches or the great viewing features.